bmcneil92/EDA_Project/MVP.md

-This percentage will help us identify which neighorhoods are closer to their Pre-COVID usage and by incorporating different demographic datasets we can get a better makeup of who is using the trains as a necessity.
+This percentage will help us identify which neighorhoods are closer to their Pre-COVID usage.
+By incorporating different demographic datasets we can get a better makeup of who is closer to gaining normal-time volume and which neighorhoods would be unfairly affected the most by a farehike